prekshapalva/prekshapalva/README.md

 <a href="https://auth.geeksforgeeks.org/user/.../" target="blank"><img src="https://img.shields.io/badge/GeeksforGeeks-brightgreen?style=for-the-badge&logo=GeeksforGeeks" alt="PrekshaAlva-GFG" /></a>

 ### :earth_africa: Check out some of my community-centric projects
-- [x] Early detection of Breast cancer using therma imaging
+- [x] Early detection of Breast cancer using thermal imaging
+- [x] A medical device named "Aasha"  for early detection of breast cancer using Thermography.
+The proposed solution is a low cost, noninvasive and portable cancer screening tool that works for women of all age.
 - [ ] A completed task

 ##